Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

     a.
 Create a [storage account](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/) in Azure via Azure portal within a new Resource Group.
 We will create the cluster in this resource group.
 We will use this Resource Group later when deploying the arm template.
 Select a location that supports all the resources needed - storage, and HDI cluster.
 "South Central US" is one such location that has all the resources.
 General purpose Standard storage container with LRS replication is suitable for this work

     b.
-Create a Blob container in this storage account.
-We will copy dataset to this container and later attach this container to the R/Spark cluster
+Create a Blob container in this storage account (Overview->Service-Blob-> + Container) .
+We will copy dataset to this container and later attach this container to the R/Spark cluster.

     c.
 Note the Storage Account Name and Access Keys from the portal after account creation